mncrowe/QGDipoles.jl/paper/paper.md

 - `GeophysicalFlows.jl` [@GeophysicalFlows] (Julia)

   The Julia QG solver `GeophysicalFlows.jl` contains the function `lambdipole` within `src/utils.jl`.
-  This function calclates the simplest example of a 1-layer QG dipolar vortex using the known analytical solution.
+  This function calculates the simplest example of a 1-layer QG dipolar vortex using the known analytical solution.
   However, no functions are available for other vortex solutions where an analytical solution does not necessarily exist.

 - `Dedalus` [@Dedalus] (Python)